 Along with Socrates, he is considered leader in decadent intellectualism.
 Euripides wrote between 92 and 95 plays (depending on the source).
 Of those, only 18 survived, which is tragic, considering the quality of his plays.
 He is famous for using ordinary people, and turning them into heroes in his plays.
 His influence on drama is seen today.
 He thrived in presenting traditional heroes as ordinary people who thrive in extraordinary situations.
 From his works, some later writers adapted his style to comedy and romance.
 However, he is still one of the “most tragic of poets”.
 In his plays, Euripides focused on motives and inner drive of his characters.
 Some of the plays like Othello by Shakespeare have been largely influenced by Euripides.
 Another thing that was unique in his plays was the use of women.
 He demonstrated specific sympathy for victims of society, women especially, and he made sure his female heroes shock the audience with their “heresies”.

-Homer is considered the first and greatest poets in Ancient Greece, setting the table for many future generations of poets.
+Homer is considered the first and greatest poet in Ancient Greece, setting the table for many future generations of poets.
 He managed to tell the entire history of Greece in two novels, The Iliad, and the Odyssey.
 The first one describes the events of the war between Greece and Troy, while the latter talks about the adventure of Odyssey, a hero from the war and his journey coming back home.
-He is crucial figure in Western Canon as the author of the first known literature of Europe.
+He is a crucial figure in Western Canon as the author of the first known literature of Europe.
 Plato describes Homer as the “first teacher”, and leader of learning.
+Homer’s epic poems are not only masterpieces of storytelling, but they also provide insights into leadership and heroism that are still relevant today.
+Those interested in exploring these themes further can find valuable resources in free essays on leadership, which offer perspectives on the qualities of effective leaders and the challenges they face.
+In this way, Homer’s legacy continues to inspire and educate new generations of readers and thinkers.
 His works, even though most of them are speeches, have provided model for writing and persuasive speaking.

 Some estimate that Sophocles has written more than 123 plays during his life.
 Sadly, only seven of those have survived, and those include Electra, Antigone, and Oedipus the King.
 Sophocles is responsible for one of the major innovations in theater, the addition of the third actor.
 Before Sophocles, plays consisted mostly of chorus, but since his addition of the third actor, the importance of the chorus was reduced.
 Sophocles also intruded scenography to the theater.
 With the addition of the third actor, the opportunity for character development and conflict rose.